kaizen63/streamlit-usermanager-demo/README.md

 ## Authentication
 **NOT IMPLEMENTED / WORKING**
 Authentication is done via LDAP service.
-User has to enter his enterprise userid and password.
+User has to enter his username and password.

 ## Authorization
 Menus and functions are restricted to various roles.
 The roles are defined in the database and assigned there either to users or org units.